 - The loss from revaluation reduces the taxable income, which decreases the company’s tax burden.

 Some of the disadvantages are given below:

-This is a guide to Lower of Cost or Market.
-Here we also discuss the definition and factors to applying lower of cost or market along with an example.
+This is a guide to Lower Cost or Market.
+Here we also discuss the definition and factors to applying lower cost or market along with an example.
 You may also have a look at the following articles to learn more –